Generative Transformer for Accurate and Reliable Salient Object Detection: Experiments

-\textbf{Model performance \wrt training datasets scales:} As the two types of backbones have significantly different numbers of model parameters, leading to different model capacities.
-We aim to analyse how model capacity is sensitive to scales of the training dataset.
-We then train our transformer backbone networks ($\text{B'\_{tr}}$) and CNN backbone based model ($\text{B'\_{cnn}}$) in Table \ref{tab:fully_rgb_sod_expeiments}) with different sizes of training datasets, which are 10\%, 30\%, 50\%, 70\%, 90\% of the entire training dataset respectively, and show model performance in Fig.~\ref{fig:performance_wrt_training_size}.
+\textbf{Model performance \wrt~training datasets scales:} As the two types of backbones have significantly different numbers of model parameters, leading to different model capacities.
+We aim to analyze how model capacity is sensitive to scales of the training dataset.
+We then train our transformer backbone networks ($\text{B'\_{tr}}$) and CNN backbone based model ($\text{B'\_{cnn}}$) in Table \ref{tab:fully_rgb_sod_expeiments}) with different sizes of training datasets, which are 10\%, 30\%, 50\%, 70\%, 90\% of the entire training dataset respectively, and report the model performance in Fig.~\ref{fig:performance_wrt_training_size}.
 The consistently better performance of the transformer backbone-based model with regard to different numbers of training examples explains its effectiveness.
-At the same time, we observe that the model performance is not always increasing with a larger training dataset, which inspires us to work on an active learning-based transformer network to actively select representative samples for model training.
+Meanwhile, we observe that the model performance is not always increasing with a larger training dataset, which inspires us to work on an active learning-based transformer network to actively select representative samples for model training.

-\textbf{Model performance with different decoders:} To test how the transformer encoder performs with different decoders, we change the backbone of existing SOD models (SCRN \cite{scrn_sal} and F3Net \cite{wei2020f3net}) to transformer backbone \cite{liu2021swin}, and show their performance in Table \ref{tab:benchmark_rgb_models_ours}, where \enquote{*} is the transformer backbone based counterpart.
-Table \ref{tab:benchmark_rgb_models_ours} shows that the transformer backbone can indeed improve the performance of existing SOD models.
-However, we observe similar performance of model with our decoder ($\text{B'\_{tr}}$) (around 1M parameters) compared with other complicated decoders (more than 20M for both SCRN \cite{scrn_sal} and F3Net \cite{wei2020f3net}).
-The Swin backbone model \cite{liu2021swin} has around 85M parameters, and its high capacity poses challenges to the decoder designing.
-We argue that the transformer-compatible decoder should be investigated to further explore the contribution of transformer encoder.
+\textbf{Model performance with different decoders:} To test how the transformer encoder performs with different decoders, we change the backbone of existing SOD models (SCRN~\cite{scrn_sal} and F3Net~\cite{wei2020f3net}) to transformer backbone \cite{liu2021swin}, and show their performance in Table~\ref{tab:benchmark_rgb_models_ours}, where \enquote{*} is the transformer backbone based counterpart.
+Table~\ref{tab:benchmark_rgb_models_ours} shows that the transformer backbone can indeed improve the performance of existing SOD models.
+However, we observe similar performance of model with our decoder ($\text{B'\_{tr}}$) (around 1M parameters) compared with other complicated decoders (more than 20M for both SCRN~\cite{scrn_sal} and F3Net~\cite{wei2020f3net}).
+The Swin backbone model~\cite{liu2021swin} has around 85M parameters, and its high capacity poses challenges to the decoder design.
+We argue that the transformer-compatible decoder should be investigated to further explore the contribution of transformer backbones.